Today I wanted to discuss and shed some light on a very delicate subject among us hoopers: the best basketball shoes with ankle support.

 In result, we get mad comfort & mad performance.
 Nothing more to be asked.

-As always, I’m more than happy to get in touch with you.
+And as always, I’m more than happy to get in touch with you.
 Do you have any questions?
 Perhaps you’ve got an experience you’d like to share about any of these shoes?
-Will you be grabbing the AJ 34?